CentaurusInfra/mizar/docs/design/mp_overview.md

 ![Genric Object Pipeline](png/object_pipeline.png)

-Operators program the data-plane through direct RPC interfaces exposed by Transid (a daemon-set running in each worker host).
+Operators program the data-plane through direct RPC interfaces exposed by Transitd (a daemon-set running in each worker host).
 These RPC interface allows the management plane to follow the well-known design pattern of having less number of management-plane clients call large number of servers to prevent failures to cascade between components.